justusvaltonen/cheatsheetsShared/README.md

 -Make some sense of the tokens.
 There is a lot of info to be found on the docs.
 Way too much for my liking.
 Once there is a need to use different methods, add a manual.
   --> Some of the tokens are just plain bad.
 Some are good.
 How to use on application level is a thing that could interest.
 Leaking data seems to become an issue very easilly.
   --> One thing is to automate refresh of cached creds.
 This is how happens in many protocols.
+  --> I predict that I will find a way of doing things better in the near future.

 -Clean the local versions of cheatsheets and remove extras.
 Backup first of course.
   --> Too much to ask and maintain.
 Just generally keep it tidy